Sunbury railway station, Melbourne

-Sunbury railway station is a commuter, regional railway station and the terminus of the suburban Sunbury line.
-It is also a station of the regional Deniliquin line.
+Sunbury station is a railway station operated by Metro Trains Melbourne and V/Line on the Sunbury line and the Bendigo and Echuca regional lines, which are part of the Melbourne and Victorian rail networks.
 It opened on 10 February 1859, with the current station being provided in 2012.

-The station is also served by V/Line services to Bendigo and Echuca.
-The disused Rupertswood station is located between Sunbury and Clarkefield.
+The station is the terminus of the suburban Sunbury line and is a stop on the Echuca line.
+The closed Rupertswood station was located between Sunbury and Clarkefield.

 History

 Sunbury station opened as a terminus, with the railway line not extended further for two years.
 The three-track yard dates from that time, and was unique in Victoria.
-There was a large goods shed on the southern side, a large silo on the northern side, as well as sheep and cattle ramps and yards.
+There was a large goods shed on the southern side, a large silo on the northern side, and sheep and cattle yards with stock loading ramps.
 There was also housing for railway staff, including two houses in Horne Street, and the stationmaster's house in Brook Street, which were all demolished in the 1980s.

 Until 1981, proper interlocking of the signals and point work did not exist, and the station was not fully interlocked until 1998, when Solid State Interlocking was provided.
 On 16 April 2005, that interlocking was abolished, as part of the Regional Fast Rail project.

-In late 1993, the station was refurbished, with upgrades included an enclosed booking lobby, an air-conditioned waiting room, repainting of the station buildings, and landscaping of the garden area around the station.
+In late 1993, the station was refurbished, with upgrades included an enclosed booking lobby, an air-conditioned waiting room, the repainting of the station buildings, and landscaping of the garden area around the station.
 In 2005, as part of the Regional Fast Rail project, the layout of the station was again altered.

+The station prior to electrification and upgrades.

 On 18 November 2012, Sunbury station was added to the metropolitan network, when the line from Watergardens was electrified.
 The station was also upgraded as part of those works.
 Electrification of the line to Sunbury had first been proposed in the 1970s, along with a new station along the Sunbury bank north of the Jackson Creek bridge, to serve the Goonawarra housing estate.
 However, after a drop in population estimates, that idea was abandoned.

 In 1940, flashing-light warning signals were provided at the former Gap Road level crossing, which was located at the up end of the station, with boom barriers provided in 1983.
 In 2005, the level crossing was modified as part of the Regional Fast Rail project and, in 2012, was modified again, as part of the electrification of the line to Sunbury.
 On 30 November 2018, the Level Crossing Removal Project announced that the level crossing would be grade separated, with the road passing underneath the railway line.
 The project was brought forward from 2025, and was completed in September 2022.